afarentino/afarentino.github.io/index.md

 ### Mindmaps
 Mindmapping products like [Mindmeister](https://mindmeister.com) provide another dimension for anyone to create, present and share ideas.

 I often use it to help with book reviews, training materials, meeting agendas, and organizing my thoughts around a topic.
-The best part of this product is that it also can be exported traditional slide show; allowing it to be used to augment the creative process speakers use when devising new content.
+The best part of this product is that it also fully supports publishing the map as a traditional slide show.
+This allows it to be used to augment the creative process speakers use when devising new content.

 * [Meeting Agenda - NC Job Search Accountability Group](https://mm.tt/1744929372?t=RvAeFzBOWe)
 * [The Scrum Guide - The Definitive Guide to Scrum](https://www.mindmeister.com/1762526660/the-scrum-guide-the-definitive-guide-to-scrum-the-rules-of-the-game)